Seedcamp

-In November 2017 Seedcamp announced the first close of its fourth fund at £41M - over 20x larger than the investor's first a decade earlier - with the plan to invest in 100 new startups from across Europe.

-Seedcamp's notable investments include Wise, Revolut, and UiPath.

 History

 Seedcamp was originally created by Saul Klein and Reshma Sohoni.
 Participating VCs and advisors in Seedcamp's launch included Index Ventures, Atomico Investments, Atlas Venture, Balderton Capital, TAG, Forsyth Group and Brown Rudnick.
 Carlos Espinal joined as Partner in 2010.

 In 2014, Seedcamp announced a €20million Seed fund, which enables the early-stage investor in invest up to €200,000 into rounds between €300,000 and €2M.
 Seedcamp has invested in 24 seed stage startups from its Seed Fund as of September 2015.
 The fund focuses on providing investment for startups looking to scale globally, rather than focusing on the initial hurdle of getting up-and-running.

 In October 2017, Seedcamp announced the acquisition of its first two funds by public listed company, Draper Esprit.
-Seedcamp will maintain management of all companies, which includes fintech unicorn, Wise, as part of the sale.

 In November 2017, Seedcamp announced the first close of a £41M seed fund to invest in 100 new startups across Europe.
 Seedcamp will lead pre-seed rounds with £100k and can anchor up to £250k by bringing angels and high net-worths into the round.
 Seedcamp will co-invest in seed rounds of up to £2M where there's already a lead investor on board.
-Seedcamp Fund IV consists of 60 LPs from across the globe including the likes of Index Ventures, Atomico, Draper Esprit, ADV, Idinvest, Korelya, Speedinvest and big business such as Investec, Thomas Cook Money, Unilever Ventures and MassMutual Ventures, marking the US-based insurer's first investment in Europe.
+Seedcamp Fund IV consists of 60 LPs from across the globe which includes Index Ventures, Atomico, Draper Esprit, ADV, Idinvest, Korelya, Speedinvest and big business such as Investec, Thomas Cook Money, Unilever Ventures and MassMutual Ventures, marking the US-based insurer's first investment in Europe.

+In 2023, Seedcamp announced the closing of its €166 million Fund VI, making it by far the company's largest fund to date.